Pitasi/univrs/articles/rust-server-components.md

 ## Server components

-Recently, Nextjs and React have been pushing for RSC (the real ones, React Server Components).
+Recently, Next.js and React have been pushing for RSC (the real ones, React Server Components).

 The server finally renders the JSX component into an HTML string, just as I did in the previous section.